Frequently Asked Questions

 No. Other items will be returned to the sender.
 Inmates are allowed to purchase additional hygiene or comfort items through the commissary.
 You can deposit money in their inmate account for such purchases.
 You can do this online at https://tponlinepay.com/portal/ , over the phone (1-866-232-1899) or at the kiosk in the lobby at the jail .

 Are there any other personal items that can be left for an inmate?

 Yes.
 Approved prescription non-tinted eyeglasses or contacts may be left for inmates.
 Those must be dropped off at the front desk at the Jail between 8:00 a.m. and 7:00 p.m., Monday through Friday, excluding county holidays.
+The medical department will also accept some medications and they must be in the original container.
 Nothing else.

 When is inmate visitation?

 Visitation days are Tuesday, Wednesday, Thursday, and Saturday.
 Visits must be arranged in advance.
 A limited number of visitation slots are available.
 Refer to Inmate Visitation for additional information including visitation rules and hours, and also to schedule an inmate visitation through email.

 How do I deposit money for an inmate to purchase commissary?